Review checklist book

 3. Sending Payment Reminders

-Gentle reminders of overdue invoices are important for timely payment and facilitating customer relationships.
+Gentle reminders of overdue invoices are essential for timely payment and facilitating customer relationships.
 In this stage, the process is defined by sending notifications before and after the predefined due dates.

 • Automates the scheduling and sending of payment reminders, saving time for your receivable team.